Causal inference methods for combining randomized trials and observational studies: a review: Problem setting

 \subsection{Notations in the PO framework}

-Each \modif{individual} in the RCT or observational population is described by a random tuple drawn from a distribution \modif{$P$}, $(X,Y(0),Y(1),A,S)$, where $X$ is a $p$-dimensional vector of covariates, $A$ the binary treatment assignment (with $A=0$ for the control and $A=1$ for the treated \modif{individuals}), $Y(a)$ is the binary or continuous outcome had the subject been given treatment $a$ (for $a\in\{0,1\}$), and $S$ a binary variable \modif{indicating if the \modif{individual} would have been recruited or not in the trial}\footnote{\modif{It does not correspond to a deterministic variable of whether or not the eligibility criteria are met, but rather illustrates that some individuals have more or less propensity to be chosen for the trial.} Note that \modif{in the literature}, $S$ can have a slightly different meaning, for example other works use two \modif{separate} indicators, one for participation and one for eligibility \citep{nguyen2018sensitivitybis, dahabreh2018generalizing}.}.

-We model the \modif{individuals} belonging to an RCT sample of size $n$ and to an observational data sample of size $m$ by $n+m$ independent random tuples: $\{X_i,Y_i(0),Y_i(1),A_i,S_i\}_{i=1}^{n+m},$ where the RCT samples $i=1,\ldots,n$ are identically distributed according to \modif{$P(X,Y(0),Y(1),A,S \mid S=1)$}, and the observational data samples $i=n+1,\ldots,n+m$ are identically distributed according to \modif{$P(X,Y(0),Y(1),A,S)$}. \modif{The sampling mechanisms of the RCT and observational samples are assumed to be independent, which corresponds to a so-called non-nested design as explained in Section~\ref{subsec:nested-vs-nonnested}.} We also denote $\mathcal{R}=\{1,\ldots,n\}$ the set of indices of units observed in the RCT study, and $\mathcal{O}=\{n+1,\ldots,n + m\}$ the set of indices of units observed in the observational study.\\ For each RCT sample $i\in \mathcal{R}$, we observe $(X_i,A_i,Y_i,S_i=1)$, while for observational data $i\in \mathcal{O}$, we consider two settings: \begin{enumerate}[i.] \item we only observe the covariates $X_i$ (Section~\ref{sec:noWnoY}), \item we also observe the treatment and outcome $(X_i,A_i,Y_i)$ (Section~\ref{sec:specialcase}). \end{enumerate}
+Each individual in the RCT or observational population is described by $(X,Y(0),Y(1),A,S)$, a random tuple with distribution $P$, where $X$ is a $p$-dimensional vector of covariates, $A$ the binary treatment assignment (with $A=0$ for the control and $A=1$ for the treated individuals), $Y(a)$ is the binary or continuous outcome had the subject been given treatment $a$ (for $a\in\{0,1\}$), and $S$ a binary variable indicating trial eligibility and willingness to participate\footnote{Note that in the literature, $S$ can have a slightly different meaning, for example other works use two separate indicators, one for participation and one for eligibility \citep{nguyen2018sensitivitybis, dahabreh2018generalizing}.}.
+We model the individuals belonging to an RCT sample of size $n$ and to an observational data sample of size $m$ by $n+m$ independent random tuples: $\{X_i,Y_i(0),Y_i(1),A_i,S_i\}_{i=1}^{n+m},$ where the RCT samples $i=1,\ldots,n$ are identically distributed according to $P(X,Y(0),Y(1),A,S \mid S=1)$, and the observational data samples $i=n+1,\ldots,n+m$ are identically distributed according to $P(X,Y(0),Y(1),A,S)$.
+The sampling mechanisms of the RCT and observational samples are assumed to be independent, which corresponds to a so-called non-nested design as explained in Section~\ref{subsec:nested-vs-nonnested}.
+We also denote $\mathcal{R}=\{1,\ldots,n\}$ the set of indices of units observed in the RCT study, and $\mathcal{O}=\{n+1,\ldots,n + m\}$ the set of indices of units observed in the observational study.
+For each RCT sample $i\in \mathcal{R}$, we observe $(X_i,A_i,Y_i,S_i=1)$, while for observational data $i\in \mathcal{O}$, we consider two settings: \textit{(i)} we only observe the covariates $X_i$ (Section~\ref{sec:noWnoY}), \textit{(ii)} we also observe the treatment and outcome $(X_i,A_i,Y_i)$ (Section~\ref{sec:specialcase}).\\

-We denote respectively by $\tau(x)$ and $\tau_1(x)$ the conditional average treatment effect (CATE) in the observational population and the RCT population: